-What was your reaction as you read Psalm 18 today?
-Some of the phrases used by the psalmist, King David, hit me the wrong way.
+What was your reaction to Psalm 18?
+Some of the phrases used hit me the wrong way.
 As in ‘according to my righteousness’, ‘the cleanness of my hands’, ‘I have not turned away from His decrees’, ‘I have been blameless’ and ‘I have kept myself from sin’.
-Oh, really?
+Really?

-We know quite a bit about David’s life–his successes and his struggles.
-Is there one of the Ten Commandments he didn’t break?
+We know lots about King David’s life–his successes… his struggles.
+Are there any of the Ten Commandments he doesn’t break?
 And more than once?
 Lying…adultery…murder.
 Need I go on?
 So, what’s he talking about–blameless, righteous, clean?

-Let’s go back a bit to what’s called the ‘superscription’ of this psalm.
-That’s the introductory comments at the heading, before the body of the psalm itself.
-It calls David ‘the servant of the Lord’ and says the occasion is his fleeing from enemies.
-David is most likely a young man writing this psalm.
-Early in his life.
-Much ahead of him, good times and bad.
-Good decisions and others not so.
+Let’s go back to the introductory comments, before the body of the psalm.
+It calls David ‘the servant of the Lord’.
+The occasion is his fleeing from enemies.
+David is likely young.
+Much ahead–good times and bad.

 Sound familiar?
-When I look back on my life, I had such good intentions.
+When I look back on my life, I have such good intentions.
 Big plans… with God somewhere in the picture.
-Then I got in the way.
+Then I get in the way.
 Me…I…myself.
-Like David whose early exuberance for the Lord was sidetracked by his own sinfulness.
-As was mine.
-Me alone?
+My exuberance for the Lord, sidetracked by my own sinfulness.
+Just me?

-He’s been eating ‘humble pie’ after looking at himself in the mirror of God’s Word.
+He looks at himself in the mirror of God’s Word.
 That’s why he cries for ‘mercy’.
-As we all do, when we’re honest with ourselves and our Lord.
-No longer trusting in ourselves but moreso in Him.
-In God who alone is always righteous and good, clean and just.
-God’s grace is getting what I don’t deserve.
-His mercy in not receiving what I do deserve.
+As we all do, when we’re honest.
+Not trusting in ourselves… but in Him.
+In God who is righteous and good, clean and just.

-As with David, the longer we live, the more we pack into this life, the greater I need both the Lord’s grace and certainly His mercy, which in Jesus are new every morning.
+The longer we live, the more I need His grace and mercy, which He gives freely!
 That’s really good news!